bretwardjames/bretwardjames/content/blog/2019-03-08-consultant-expectations.md

 least I like to think so.
 But I don't always know the answers right away. \

-Sometimes a client has a question about something that I've never dealt with before, sometimes they want to know if I've heard of a certain tactic that someone else has been using, and sometimes they just want to know if I've heard ot a certain person. \
+Sometimes a client has a question about something that I've never dealt with before, sometimes they want to know if I've heard of a certain tactic that someone else has been using, and sometimes they just want to know if I've heard of a certain person. \

 I think there is a certain amount of pressure put on consultants to know all of the answers to every question, all the